Expansion-contraction duality breaking in a Planck-scale sensitive cosmological quantum simulator: Introduction

 In what follows, we propose the experimental simulation of primordial density perturbations in a quasi-2D dipolar BEC, wherein a strongly confining transverse trap introduces an effective Planck-scale that dynamically alters the standard Lorentz-invariant dispersion.
-We show that a novel anisotropic variant of the usual scaling approach~\cite{CastinDum,Kagan} can be used to engineer a dispersion of the form $\omega_k\propto a\lambda_{pl}^{-1}F[k\lambda_{pl}/a]$, previously employed to address trans-Planckian issues in cosmology~\cite{2001Brandenberger.MartinMPLA,2001Martin.BrandenbergerPRD,2001NiemeyerPRD,2001Niemeyer.ParentaniPRD,2001StarobinskyJEaTPL,2002Niemeyer.etalPRD,2002DanielssonPRD,2003Burgess.etalJ,2003ShankaranarayananCQG,2013Brandenberger.MartinCQG}, and which arises in UV-complete quantum gravity candidates (such as Horava-Lifshitz~\cite{2009HoravaPRD,2010MukohyamaCQG,2012Ferreira.BrandenbergerPRD}) as well as string-theory motivated minimal-length models~\cite{2001KempfPRD,2001Kempf.NiemeyerPRD}.
-It is explicitly demonstrated that the duality invariance of the power spectrum corresponding to expanding--contracting cosmologies~\cite{1999WandsPRD} is broken by trans-Planckian physics, as can be experimentally verified in our quantum simulator.
-Specifically, emergent nonadiabatic corrections tilt the spectrum at large momenta for inflation and at small momenta for contraction.
-Aided by these observations, we discuss how cold-atom experiments can isolate potential \textit{large-scale} signatures of Lorentz violation in the power spectrum, and distinguish between competing early-universe models.
+We show that a novel anisotropic variant of the usual scaling approach~\cite{CastinDum,Kagan} can be used to engineer a dispersion of the form $\omega_k\propto a\lambda_{pl}^{-1}F[k\lambda_{pl}/a]$, previously employed to address trans-Planckian issues in cosmology~\cite{2001Brandenberger.MartinMPLA,2001Martin.BrandenbergerPRD,2001NiemeyerPRD,2001Niemeyer.ParentaniPRD,2001StarobinskyJEaTPL,2002Niemeyer.etalPRD,2002Brandenberger.etalPRD,2002DanielssonPRD,2003Burgess.etalJHEP,2003ShankaranarayananCQG,2013Brandenberger.MartinCQG}, and which arises in UV-complete quantum gravity candidates (such as Horava-Lifshitz~\cite{2009HoravaPRD,2010MukohyamaCQG,2012Ferreira.BrandenbergerPRD}) as well as string-theory motivated minimal-length models~\cite{2001KempfPRD,2001Kempf.NiemeyerPRD,2003Hassan.SlothNPB}.
+It is explicitly demonstrated that the duality invariance of the power spectrum corresponding to expanding--contracting cosmologies~\cite{1999WandsPRD} is broken by {the effects of trans-Planckian damping}~\cite{2003Hassan.SlothNPB} , as can be experimentally verified in our quantum simulator.
+Specifically, this damping tilts the spectrum at large momenta for inflation and at small momenta for contraction.
+Aided by these observations, we discuss how ultracold-atom experiments can isolate potential \textit{large-scale} signatures of Lorentz violation in the power spectrum, and distinguish between competing early-universe models.